The death toll in ICE custody is the highest it's been in 15 years

 "We have responded to this unprecedented situation appropriately, thoroughly and with care for the safety and well-being of those entrusted to us and our communities," spokesman Ryan Gustin said.

-Regarding the higher number of deaths at Stewart, Gustin said the detention center's size is an important factor to consider.
+Regarding the deaths of detainees who'd been held at Stewart, Gustin said the detention center's size is an important factor to consider.

 "We extend our heartfelt sympathy to the family and loved ones of those individuals that passed away," Gustin said.
 "While we take any loss of life in our facilities very seriously, it's important for context to understand that our Stewart facility cares for a higher number of people than most other immigration facilities in the country."